neelsmith/PolytonicGreek.jl/docs/src/index.md

 ## An abstract interface

-`GreekOrthography` is an abstract  type for functions that:
+`GreekOrthography` is an abstract  type for functions that understand the phonology of ancient Greek as it is represented in specific orthographic systems, and can therefore:

 - sort Unicode Greek strings by the logic of the Greek alphabet
 - syllabify Greek strings
--  work with accents, including correct placement for recessive and persistent accent patterns
+- work with accents, including correct placement for recessive and persistent accent patterns, respecting morpheme boundaries in compound verbs
-- support temporal and syllabic augment
+- support reduplication and augment (both temporal and syllabic) of verbal stems
 - implement the `OrthographicSystem` interface (from the HCMID [Orthography package](https://hcmid.github.io/Orthography.jl/stable/)), with semantic tokenization of text in polytonic Greek